debb-major/house-prices-multi-linear-regression/README.md

 ![Graph 1](https://github.com/user-attachments/assets/ed9d3954-84fb-414c-8526-2956466be8b3)

-## 🔄 Things That Stay the Same
-- The logic flow of the model steps
-- The core libraries for regression (pandas, sklearn, etc.)
-- The evaluation metrics (like MSE, R²)

-## 🧹 Things That Can Change
-- The dataset and its features
-- The preprocessing needs (e.g., missing values, outliers)
-- The target variable
-- The visualization style or tools
-- The model (could be Linear Regression, Random Forest, etc.)

 ## 💬 Final Thoughts
 This was an exciting step forward from simple linear regression to working with multiple inputs.
 It's fascinating how a model can understand patterns from real-world factors like area and furnishings!